jcorrado76/udacity-cloud-devops-engineer-final-projects/capstone/README.md

 Note that we need to do it this way when running our tests and whatnot since we're only using the CI/CD caching functionality when running our tests.
 This can probably be remedied by using a dedicated docker container for running our tests, and creating a base image that our testing container depends on, and that our final deployed image depends on.
->>>>>>> e481677 (Consolidated the two run statements into a single one where installing the python dependencies depends on the correct installation of pipenv itself.)